watrool/ngCourse2/handout/forms/creating_a_form_with_directives.md

 <form (ngSubmit)="onSubmit()">
 ```

-We are telling our component that when the form is submitted, the `onSubmit` method of our component will be invoked, so let's define this method.
+We are telling our component that when the form is submitted, the `onSubmit` method of our component will be invoked, so we must define this method.

 _app/my-form.component.ts_
 ```javascript